nuts-foundation/nuts-auth/docs/pages/implementation/nuts-auth.rst

 Access token
 ************

 The access token is issued by the authorization server at the custodian side.
-According to spec it may be anything as long as it's BASE64 encoded and it can fit in a HTTP header.
+It may be anything as long as it's BASE64 encoded and it can fit in a HTTP header.
 The authorization server embedded in the Nuts OS implementation uses JWTs as access tokens.

 To get an access token, perform the following steps:

 - find the authorization server endpoint
 - retrieve the access token
-- use the access token

 One way of obtaining the right endpoint is to use the Nuts registry.
 The Nuts registry holds OAuth endpoints for each vendor, care organization and service combination.